 Mission Creek Regional Park offers a place to picnic, play, and explore year-round.
 The park is located in central Kelowna and features 92 hectares of parkland including an environmental education centre and access to Mission Creek Greenway.
 More information in the Park Brochure.

-Overnight camping, open fires and smoking are not permitted.
+- Motorized vehicles, overnight camping, open fires, and smoking are not permitted.

-The main entrance is located at 2363 Springfield Road at the intersection of Springfield and Durnin Road.
+The main entrance is located at 2363 Springfield Road at the intersection of Springfield and Durnin Roads.
 Other smaller accesses are at Springfield and Leckie or Ziprick Roads.